 - Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
 For further details, see European Commission: Model contracts for the transfer of personal data to third countries.

-- Where we use certain service providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the US.
+- Where we use certain service providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between Europe and the US.
 For further details, see European Commission: EU-USPrivacy Shield.

 Please contact us if you want further information on the specific mechanism used by us when transferring your Personal Information out of the EEA.

-We will only retain your Personal Information for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, account or reporting requirements, after which we shall delete it.
+We will only retain your Personal Information for as long as reasonably necessary to fulfill the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, account or reporting requirements, after which we shall delete it.
 This includes data concerning any dietary restrictions you may have informed us about prior to attending a Travel Portland event.
 By law we have to keep basic information about our customers (including Contact, Identity, Financial and Transaction Information) for six years after they cease being customers for regulatory purposes.

-We may retain your Personal Information for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.
+We may retain your Personal Information for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation with respect to our relationship with you.

 We may also need to retain some of your Personal Information indefinitely to support the services we offer.
 For example, if you have unsubscribed from marketing communications or opted out of certain types of processing (i.e. a suppression list), we would need to retain your unsubscribe or opt-out request indefinitely in order to comply with such request.

 Content (such as your photographs, video and notepad) that you have shared publicly on our Site, or on Social Media Channels that are visible to other users may continue to be visible indefinitely.